ninhdavid/ninhdavid/README.md

 ###  WELCOME TO MY PAGE 👋👋👋
 My name is Ninh Nguyen.
-I am a web developer.I’m currently learning ReactJS, Typescript<br>
+I am a web developer.
+I’m currently learning ReactJS, NextJS, NodeJS, JavaScript, Typescript, <br>

 <!--
 **ninhdavid/ninhdavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.